redixhumayun/redixhumayun.github.io/_drafts/build-you-a-raft.md

 Once all these checks have been taken care of, the follower is free to return a successful response.
 Once the follower returns a successful response, the logic above this section runs to check if the leader can update its own `commit_index` and apply entries to its state machine.

 ##  Persistence
-This is probably the part of the implementation I did the most inefficiency job on because I'm just not very used to working with file system semantics.
+This is probably the part of the implementation I did the most inefficient job on because I'm just not very used to working with file system semantics.
 Also, Rust being a new language to me probably didn't help.

 I hid the file system mechanics behind an API because I was sure that I'd be changing it in the future, which is why you'll probably notice that its outside of the `main.rs` file.
 Here's the interface I used for the file operations